yelhassan/SNDBOX/README.md

 We finally got a good grasp of it when we converted the depth values into meters and started better understanding how those numbers translated in the real world.

-You can find that conversation equation and many more other points that guided us in Shiffman's [tutorial] (https://shiffman.net/p5/kinect/)
+You can find that conversation equation and many more other points that guided us in Shiffman's tutorial: https://shiffman.net/p5/kinect/